Splitting nails can occur where there are red streaks and ridges.

 Apparently I need to keep using the amount of vitamin C it takes to keep cataracts from impairing my vision.
-(Don’t look at very bright lights, that’s what caused my cataracts.)
+(A word of warning, don’t look at very bright lights, that’s what caused my cataracts.)

-I may have to use a certain amount of vitamin C to avoid red streaks, as well.
+It appears that a certain amount of vitamin C is necessary to avoid red streaks, as well.